Winston-Hsiao/shortlink/README.md

 	- run `ruby -v` and `rails -v` in terminal to check versions.
 	- [Link to Ruby on Rails Setup](https://guides.rubyonrails.org/v5.1/getting_started.html)
 2. Clone the repository
+3. Navigate to shortlink directory
-3. run `rails server` to run shortlink on `http://localhost:3000`
+4. run `rails server` to run shortlink on `http://localhost:3000`
-4. Post requests can then be made via an API testing platform like [Postman](https://www.postman.com/)
+5. Post requests can then be made via an API testing platform like [Postman](https://www.postman.com/)

 ## Testing